What is ROM memory? Types of ROM memory

 1. Types of computer memory

-Computer memory can be divided into: primary memory (ROM and RAM) and secondary memory (other storage devices).
+Computer memory can be divided into primary and secondary memory.
+Primary memory comprises ROM and RAM, while secondary memory includes other storage devices.

 Primary and secondary memory